Memory Capacity of Recurrent Neural Networks with Matrix Representation: Background

 which is parameterized by all the past inputs $\vs$.
-It's trivial to see now that the diagonal elements of Fisher Memory Matrix (FMM) $\mJ_{i,i}$ represents the Fisher information that the current state $\mX\left( n \right) $ contains about the input signal that appeared $i$ time steps in the past, i.e. $\vs_i$.
-Hence, $\mJ_{i,i}$ can be considered as the curve denoting the temporal decay of past information provided to the current state by $\vs_i$ $i$ timesteps into the past, hence the name Fisher Memory Curve (FMC).
-Deriving the FMC for Equation \ref{dyn-sys} will thus provide us with a quantitative measure for the memory decay (and thus, the total capacity) in it's dynamics.
-We first state and prove the FMM for the dynamical system defined by Equation \ref{dyn-sys} as the theorem which follows and then use it to derive it's FMC and then the consequent bounds on memory capacity under various assumptions.
+It's trivial to see now that the diagonal elements of Fisher Memory Matrix (FMM) $\mJ_{i,i}$ represent the Fisher information that the current state $\mX\left( n \right) $ contains about the input signal that appeared $i$ time steps in the past, i.e. $\vs_i$.
+Hence, $\mJ_{i,i}$ can be considered as the decay of the information about signal $\vs_i$ which was presented $i$ time steps into the past to the network giving the name, Fisher Memory Curve (FMC).
+Deriving the FMC for Eq. \ref{dyn-sys} will thus provide us with a quantitative measure for the memory decay (and thus, the total capacity) in its dynamics.
+We first state and prove the FMM for the dynamical system defined by Eq. \ref{dyn-sys} as the theorem which follows and then use it to derive its FMC and then the consequent bounds on memory capacity under various assumptions. \begin{remark} In the following results, we assume the absence of any non-linearity $f(\cdot)$ in the state (Eq. \ref{dyn-sys}).
+This assumption will be reversed in Section \ref{S-EoFDR}, when we consider what happens when given saturating non-linearities. \end{remark}